IcelandicEsportsCircuit/IEC_Challengers_Series_1/Rulebook.md

 2nd Place: 125,000 kr. (~ $991 USD)
 3RD Place: 75,000 kr. (~ $595 USD)

-Prize money will be paid out through wire tranfer after the conclusion of the tournament using the national identification number (kennitala) and bank number (bankanúmer) the team provided in the registration.
+Prize money will be paid out through wire transfer after the conclusion of the tournament using the national identification number (kennitala) and bank number (bankanúmer) the team provided in the registration.

 ## 3.10 Match Broadcasting